 Nashville is a popular destination during the entire year, but the crowds slow down during January and February.
 You’ll typically experience fewer crowds after the holiday season is over.
 Even so, be sure to check what’s going on before planning a visit.
 Big events like New Year’s Eve and Titans games can bring an influx of visitors.

 Although the weather is cold during this time of year, there are plenty of indoor activities that you can enjoy during your visit.
 You can always catch a show at the Grand Ole Opry or wander through the 9-acre atrium at the Opryland Resort.

 When to Visit Nashville for Families and Kids

 The summer months are the most fun for bringing kids to Nashville.
-There are all kinds of fun activities that kids will love.
+There are all kinds of fun activities in Nashville for kids.
 Families can spend the afternoon playing in the splash pad at Cumberland Park.
 Another great option is a day at Nashville Shores, a water park.